act-rules/act-rules.github.io/_rules/line-height-not-important-78fd32.md

 name: Line height in `style` attributes is not `!important`
 rule_type: atomic
 description: |
-  This rule checks that the line height styles can be adjusted by user, i.e. that `!important` is not applied to the style, unless the style has already exceeded the specified metric for retaining content visibility and functionality.
+	This rule checks that the `style` attribute is not used to prevent adjusting `line-height` by using `!important`, except if it's at least `1.5` times the font size.
 accessibility_requirements:
   wcag21:1.4.12: # Text Spacing (AA)
     forConformance: true